Overstimulation: When Everything Feels Like Too Much

 Frequently Asked Questions

-Why does everything feel like too much?
+What causes overstimulation where everything feels like too much?

-How can overstimulation be calmed naturally?
+How can overstimulation be shifted naturally?

 Cross the Threshold